quixio/quix-cli/docs/Reference/ide.md

 Quix__Broker__Address={your_debug_broker_address}
 ```

-If you set your local debug broker configuration to point to Quix Cloud, it will add:
+If you set your SDK broker configuration configuration to point to Quix Cloud, it will add:

 ```
 Quix__Sdk__Token={your_token}